bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-23-newsletter.md

 projects.
 Please consider upgrading to new releases or helping to test release candidates.*

-- [Core Lightning 23.08rc3][] is a release candidate for the next major version of this popular LN node implementation.
+- [Core Lightning 23.08rc3][] is a release candidate for the next major version of this popular LN node implementation. {% assign timestamp="43:57" %}

-- [HWI 2.3.1][] is a minor release of this toolkit for working with hardware signing devices.
+- [HWI 2.3.1][] is a minor release of this toolkit for working with hardware signing devices. {% assign timestamp="44:35" %}

 ## Notable code and documentation changes